-The BS in Kinesiology –Physical Education Teacher Education (PETE) program certifies and prepares students to be professionally competent, culturally sensitive and reflective physical education teachers in P-12 schools.
+The Double Major in Education and Kinesiology certifies and prepares students to be professionally competent, culturally sensitive and reflective physical education teachers in P-12 schools.
 A well-designed high–quality PETE coursework enables students to attain in-depth content knowledge and pedagogical skills.
 PETE students have opportunities to apply their knowledge base through micro teaching laboratories as well as field experiences with local partner schools.

 Uniqueness of Program